cou3tte/cou3tte/README.md

 # cou3tte | cyber
-SysAdmin/IT Manager by day, Pentester in progress by night.
+SysAdmin by day, Pentester by night.

 ## Certifications
 🟡 CPTS — Hack The Box (in progress)